Dive In More

 Diving deeper is like crawling through dark and dank caves you are sure only you have traveled.
 The deeper you go, you find places you think no one has been and would not understand, like dark places that reveal your shame or guilt or embarrassment.
 Who wants to go there?
 Ironically, the deepest depths of your personal cave are what touch the universal.
 If I can invite you in to experience how I feel, what it tastes like, smells like, or looks like from inside my world, then you may find a kernel of truth that resonates, because we all know how sadness, hurt, despair, frustration, joy, sorrow, anger and all the complicated feelings in between feel.
 If we are human.
 And we are.
 But my defenses keep me guarded.
 They resist the paring knife.
 I am just learning to delve deeper.
 Give me an onion.

-Like these posts on facebook, showing people’s lives as all perfect.
+Like these posts on facebook that show people’s lives as all perfect.
 It gets boring, my jaw tightens, and I roll my eyes.
 The highlight reel of smiling shiny faces in sunny shiny places is shown and while often sweet and touching, especially if these people are beloved by me, they get old.
 Because nobody is perfect.
 And I sigh some relief if they include some rough waters.
 Why?
 Is it that I am jealous and wish them ill?
 No, I just want to be able to relate, so I can feel closer to them.
 Show me the backroom where you store stuff that is dirty or dusty so I can smile in recognition.

 We all have what my mother and her sisters called, “a junk drawer”.
 There is a real one, often in the kitchen where the gum packs and battery packs, paperclips and not ready to throw away but not being used stuff gets disorderly crammed into. (and I just ended a sentence with a preposition, but I don’t care).
 Notwithstanding Marie Kondo, we all have a junk draw.
 Well, maybe not Marie Kondo, the organizing your home guru.
 But even her mission to sanitize our living spaces by eliminating junk has had a downside.
 Because of her popularity, thrift stores report being so laden with an over abundance of donations that not all of them are being recycled or upcycled or composted.
 Some are being sent to dumpsites to linger for years as waste.
 Just like me.
 I can be a waste.
 I waste time (usually looking at those cringy happy vacation pictures of perfect people).